sgaut023/Chronic-Liver-Classification/README.md

-Classification of B-Mode chronic liver disease with deep learning.
+Classification of B-Mode Chronic Liver Disease with Deep Learning.
 ==============================

 Methodology